tywenk/raycast-zora/README.md

 # Recent NFT Sales

-Recent sales from NFT Contract or Name
+Recent sales from NFT Contract or Name.